jraillard/parkndeploy/doc/step0_studying_devops.md

 Et voilà ! :sparkles:

-> :bulb: CI/CD pipelines conception is hardly-bound to the team size, the application size and the time-to-deliver a feature : every project could have a unique one.
+> :bulb: CI/CD pipelines conception is hardly-bound to the team / application size and the time-to-deliver a feature : every project could have a unique one.

 ## What will we do with ParkNDeploy then ?